onflow/flow-go/pkg/language/docs/language.md

 ### Deployment

 Transactions can deploy resources and resource interfaces to the storage of any of the signing accounts.
-Here is an example of a resource interface that we would like to deploy to our account.
+Here is an example of a resource interface that will be   deployed to an account.
 Imagine it is in a file called `FungibleToken.bpl`.

 ```bamboo,file=fungible-token-interface.bpl
 // Declare a resource interface for a fungible token.